The new pull requests metric measures the number of proposed changes to a repository's codebase that have not yet been merged into the main branch.

 The Open Issues by Label metric displays the number of open issues in a repository categorized by specific labels, providing insight into which areas of a project may need more attention and management.

-The Total Closed Pull Requests metric tracks the number of pull requests that have been successfully merged or closed in a repository.
+The Closed Pull Requests metric shows the number of pull requests that have been merged or closed within a specific timeframe.
+It indicates the efficiency and progress of a team's development workflow.